 Baisakhi or Vaisakhi

-It is considered important to bathe in the holy rivers of North India on the occasion of Baisakhi festival.
+It is considered important to bathe in the holy rivers of North India on the occasion of the Baisakhi festival.
 People wear new clothes at the festival of Baisakhi.
 They make pudding and other favorite dishes at home.
-The Baisakhi fair on the festival of Baisakhi is very famous.
+The Baisakhi fair at the festival of Baisakhi is very famous.